Limitless Regression Discontinuity: Introduction

 \section{Introduction}

-The ``regression discontinuity design" (RDD) \citep{thistlethwaite1960regression,cook2008waiting,imbens2008regression,lee2010regression} is among the most credible alternatives to a randomized experiment for estimating treatment effects.
-In an RDD, as in an experiment, the treatment assignment mechanism is known: each subject $i$ has a ``running variable'' $R_i$, and those subjects whose $R_i$ is greater (or less) than a pre-determined constant $c$ are assigned to treatment. \citet{lee2008randomized} argued that the RDD features ``local randomization" of treatment assignment, and is therefore ``a highly credible and transparent way of estimating program effects" \citep[][p.
-282] {lee2010regression}.
+In a regression discontinuity design \citep[RDD;][]{thistlethwaite1960regression}, treatment is allocated to subjects for whom a ``running variable'' $R$ exceeds (or falls below) a pre-determined cut-point. \citet{lee2008randomized} has argued that the regression discontinuity design features ``local randomization'' of treatment assignment, and is therefore ``a highly credible and transparent way of estimating program effects'' \citep[][, p.
+282]{lee2010regression}.

-Lee's notion of local randomization is that, in a well-behaved RDD, one can recover the important advantages of randomized experiments---specifically, ignorable treatment assignment, unbiased estimation of average treatment effects (ATE) and covariate balance---by replacing statements about samples or populations with statements about limits.
-In one telling \citep{imbens2008regression}, the target estimand is the average effect of the treatment in the region around the cutoff that is the limit of concentric ever-shrinking regions---essentially an infinitesimal interval.
-The conventional approach to RDDs \citep[e.g..][]{berk1983capitalizing,angrist1999using,oreopoulos2006estimating}, consistent with this ``limit'' understanding, uses regression to estimate the average functional relationship between the outcomes $Y$, the running variable $R$ and treatment assignment $Z$.

-Take the the regression discontinuity design found in \citet*{lindo2010ability} (hereafter LSO).
-In many colleges and universities, struggling students are put on ``academic probation" (AP); the school administration monitors these students and devotes additional resources to them.
-In addition, if their grade-point-averages (GPAs) fail to improve, they are subject to suspension.
-LSO attempt to estimate the effect of AP on students' subsequent GPAs.
-At one large Canadian university, AP status was function of students' first-year cumulative GPAs: students with first-year GPAs below 1.5 or 1.6, depending on the campus, were put on AP.
-The GPA-AP system, in this case, looks like a classical RDD, with students' first-year GPAs as the running variable $R$, subsequent GPAs as the outcome $Y$, and $c$ as 1.5 or 1.6.

-On a closer look, however, the classic RDD interpretation may not be appropriate.
-Policy makers and education scientists are interested in the effect of AP on a well-defined subset of students.
-Such a group can be the focus of follow-up studies, or comparisons to other populations for which the treatment is being considered.
-But, barring infinitesimals and notional limits, the classical interpretation does not identify causal effects on any tangible target population.
-Rather, conventional RDD analysis estimates an ambiguously weighted population ATE \citep[as in][]{lee2008randomized}, or the limit of sample ATEs as sub-populations shrink around a cutoff \citep[as in][]{hahn2001identification}.

-It can be argued that discrete running variables --- such as LSO's GPA, measured in 1/100s --- disprove this rule, because discreteness can lead to the limit of nested cutpoint neighborhoods being nonempty.
-But discrete running variables present a separate foundational challenge to conventional ways of thinking about RDDs, which suppose $R$ to take values arbitrarily close to $c$.
-More broadly, the method proposed here applies equally to discrete and continuous running variables, and presents as a by-product a tangible, non-empty region within which treatment effects are inferred.